kenjiaiko/secml/README.md

  Images are different from strings, and it is difficult to extract features.
 Automation is possible, but you will need to be concerned about FalsePositive.

+## False Positive
+A good model is also high with False-Positive rate but False-Positive rate should be less than 0.001% in our case.
+For example, Neural Network and SVM are very powerful algorithms, but False-Positive can not be less than 0.001%.
+And it is also difficult to investigate the cause of False-Positive.
+Our system have to update detection algorithm for keeping quality of it on a regular basis, however many advanced algorithms are not suitable for this (ex: Neural Network and SVM are "batch learning", not "online").
+You should be concerned or be able to do the following even if you use advanced algorithms for machine learning.

+* False-Positive can be reduced to 0.001% or less
+* You can investigate the cause (reason) of False-Positive if you found a data of False-Positive
+* For automation, the system can update learning-data on a regular basis

+False positivity means that there is a "benign class (red circle)" in the "malicious class (blue circle)".
+So, one good way to lower False-Positive is to add a white list filter.
+Collect only the erroneously detected data sets and extract their features, make white list filter (white list filter should be simple).
+The method of combining two or more algorithms with AND/OR is often effective for lowering/raising False-Positive/True-Positive (False-Positive and True-Positive are trade offs).

+### Automation Risk
+If a malicious user can create a large number of accounts, it can trigger False-Positive in the system.
+Reputation-based data is a result of reported from (user) accounts.
+So the system mistakenly adds the normal message to black list, if many accounts (controlled by malicious user) reported same normal message (pollution attack).
+We will need to discus about False-Positve again.

 ## Reference
 * [1] Barabási, Albert-László and .
 Albert, Emergence of scaling in random networks, Science, 1999
 * [2] Game, J.; Zliobaite, I.; Bifet, A.; Pechenizkiy, M.; and Bouchachia, A. 2014.
 A Survey on Concept Drift Adaptation.
 ACM Computing Surveys (CSUR) 46(4):44.